rberenguel/obsidian-escoli-plugin/README.md

     - Placing your cursor on either marker instantly reveals the original Markdown for seamless editing.
 - **Clickable Navigation**:
     - Clicking the number in a margin note (e.g., `1:`) instantly scrolls the editor to the corresponding footnote definition.
 - **Foldable Notes**: Click the title text of a margin note to fold or unfold its content, keeping your workspace tidy.
+The folded state is saved directly to the footnote definition using `<` for folded and `>` for unfolded.
 - **Smart Note Titles**: Marginal notes are automatically titled with a sequential number and the name of your reference.
 For example, a footnote named `[^esc-key-concept]` will appear in the margin with the title `1: KEY CONCEPT`.
 - **Customizable Prefix**: You control which footnotes become marginalia.
 By default, only footnotes starting with `[^esc-...]` are transformed, but you can configure this prefix in the settings.
 - **Clean Workspace**: The plugin automatically hides the standard footnote list at the bottom of the page in Reading View.